Counsellors and Psychotherapists (Regulation) Bill

 Groups Affected

-- Counsellors and Psychotherapists: They will be subject to regulation by the HCPC, required to adhere to a code of conduct, and face potential disciplinary action for breaches.
+- Counsellors and Psychotherapists: Will be subject to regulation by the HCPC, must adhere to a new code of conduct, and face potential disciplinary action for breaches.

 Powered by nyModel